speechly/docs/content/quick-start/_index.md

   sidebar:
     title: "Quick Start"
 ---
 Below are three different ways for you to start trying out Speechly.
+They are self-contained, and you can freely choose which one you would like to start with.
+However, the first one (Video Quick Start) is recommended for everyone.

 # 1) Video Quick Start